Ekanpat/Kickstarter_analysis/Kickstarter Analysis/Readme.md.md

 - The data flows and lack thereof is obvious.
 There are outliers which which would need to be handled differently.

-- The exceprt of the descrpitive analysis highlith the correlation of the stndard deviations and the IQR which are three times in the failed kickstarters.
-With lack of data, we presume that their related golas were too high.
+- The excerpt of the descriptive analysis highlighted the correlation of the standard deviations and the IQR which are three times in the failed kickstarters.
+With lack of data, we presume that their related goals were too high.